-Some years ago Johnnie Jack set up the Federation of Teddy Boys in the hope it would bring teds together.
-If I remember correctly, some dissent was expressed from the ranks of teddy boys who visited the internet and Johnnie didn’t continue with the idea (one which I liked, especially as Johnnie has never badmouthed 70s teds like some sectarians did in other contemporary ted organisations).
-Although the Federation died a still birth, Johnnie continued to do good work for the same ideal under the title of The Great British Teddy Boy (whose web address, by the way, is still www.teddyboyfederation.co.uk).
+About 2005, John Facer set up the Federation of Teddy Boys in the hope it would bring teds together.
+If I remember correctly, some dissent was expressed from the ranks of teddy boys who visited his forum and John didn’t continue with the idea (one which I liked, especially as John has never badmouthed 70s teds like some sectarians did in other contemporary ted organisations).
+Although the Federation died a still birth, John continued to do good work for the same ideal under the title of The Great British Teddy Boy site (whose web address, by the way, is still www.teddyboyfederation.co.uk).
 The logo he had designed for the Federation of Teddy Boys was actually pretty damn good, its scope pretty wide with a globe symbolising (I suppose) the spread of teddy-boydom to other countries as well as the motto “By the Teds, For the Teds” encapsulating all the ideology which such an organisation needs.

 Personally I would favour some kind of association for teds which one could join, but with the minimum of fuss and minimum of conditions, and one which reflected what a loosely associated bunch we really are …

-In the light of this attempt to ‘organise’ teds I was really interested to come across this article from the then Manchester Guardian from Friday 31 of October 1958 recently posted on the Guardian’s archive site (www.theguardian.com/society/2014/oct/31/teddy-boys-association-charter-birmingham-archive-1958).
+In the light of this attempt to ‘organise’ teds I was really interested to come across this article from the then Manchester Guardian from Friday 31 of October 1958 recently posted on the Guardian’s archive site (see here).
 So there we have it, Johnnie’s was not the first attempt to organise teddy boys, but some people were thinking of this back in 1958.
 I’ve got to admit, yet again, this aspect of teddy boy activity came as a total surprise to me, wonders in the teddy boy world never cease!
+Here’s the article :

 ‘The inaugural meeting of the National Association advocates no victimisation or violence, but attracts few actual Teddy boys’